-Last month, I was forced to split the ‘Credit Cards Update’ page on Head for Points into two!
-The number of new card launches this year made it unwieldy!
+Last month, I was forced to split the ‘Credit Card Offers’ page on Head for Points into two.
+The number of new card launches this year made it unwieldy.

 The most surprising launches were from Emirates and Etihad, both of whom launched cards via MBNA.
 Neither did enough to get me over-excited, though – the BA Amex sets the bar pretty high.
 MBNA also relaunched the United Airlines card at the end of the year, albeit with minimal benefits apart from a sign-up bonus.